Efficient Exploration and Discriminative World Model Learning with an Object-Centric Abstraction: Results

 \subsection{Learning from scratch in single environments}

 \sectionvspace

 Figure \ref{fig:from_scratch_games} shows the from-scratch \MDPNameShort training results for strong baselines and our method.
 We see that Dreamer-v3, a state-of-the-art model-based method, is highly sample efficient.
-PPO, a model-free method, stably optimizes the reward, but at a data budget of more than two orders of magnitude (hundreds of thousands versus 10 million).
+MuZero, another model-based method utilizing online planning, is less efficient.
+PPO, a model-free method, stably optimizes the reward, but at a data budget of an additional $\sim$ two orders of magnitude (hundreds of thousands versus 10 million).
 Our method learns the \MDPNameShort with an additional order of magnitude sample efficiency improvement compared to the already efficient Dreamer.
 We also refer the reader to Figure~\ref{fig:learned-world-model} (which is a clean illustration of the same data presented in Appendix~\ref{Sec:internal-world-graphs}) for an example of the interpretable world model we can extract from \MethodNameShort.

-For reference, we plot the performance for SOTA algorithms in the base MDP (without the \MDPNameShort) as triangles and stars.
+For reference, we plot the performance for SOTA algorithms in the low level MDP (without \MDPNameShort) as triangles and stars.
 In particular in MiniHack tasks (Fig.\ref{fig:minihack_scratch_5_games}), model-free methods with random and global exploration bonuses (IMPALA, RND, ICM) perform poorly even after 50 million steps, and methods using episodic exploration bonus perform better (E3B).
 Nonetheless, all of them are less efficient than the least efficient method trained on the \MDPNameShort.

 These results show that \MDPNameShort helps simplify the problem, with all methods reaching reasonable performances---a feat not achievable by most methods trained in the low level MiniHack MDP \citep{henaff2022e3b}.
 However, we also see that the problem is still non-trivial, with the model-free baseline still requiring millions of frames to achieve success.
 Our method reaches the same peak performance as the model-free method while using fewer samples than the model-based baseline.